Balloon Plant for Monarch Caterpillars

 - Don’t force open seed pods…they will start to open when they are ready

-Not much to report up north.
-The only pollinator I’ve noticed visiting this milkweed on a regular basis is the blue mud dauber (black wasp).
+The most frequent visitor I’ve noticed up north is the blue mud dauber (black wasp).
+Recently, I’ve also noticed monarchs and hummingbirds sipping nectar from it.
 If you have noticed other pollinators on the goose plant, please leave a comment below.

-nature note: Though the mud daubers look ominous, they have never shown aggression.
+nature note: Though the mud daubers look ominous, they have never shown aggression in our garden.
 They’re also frequent visitors to our swamp and tropical milkweed plants.

 One more time: starting seeds indoors early will give you a huge jump on the season and is a must for northern gardeners.
 This milkweed species is a rare find in nurseries, so seeds are probably your only option in most regions.